 Blood in the urine that starts after you have gone home

-In an emergency, if you need to contact the doctor after hours, weekends and holidays, call (608) 263-6420.
-This will give you the paging operator.
+After hours, weekends and holidays your call will be answered by the paging operator.
 Ask for the Pediatric Nephrologist on call.
 Leave your name and phone number with the area code.
 The doctor will call you back.

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.